BazzaCuda/MinimalistMediaPlayerX/README.md

-`F8`                    | skip to the previous chapter, if there is one `F9`                    | skip to the next chapter, if there is one `F10`                   | open media file in PotPlayer (assumes default installation folder) - can be overridden in .conf `F11`                   | open media file in LossLess Cut (assumes default installation folder) - can be overridden in .conf
+`F8`                    | skip to the previous chapter, if there is one `F9`                    | skip to the next chapter, if there is one `F10`                   | open media file in PotPlayer (assumes default installation folder) - can be overridden in .conf `F11`                   | open media file in LossLessCut (assumes default installation folder) - can be overridden in .conf
 `F12`                   | open media file in ShotCut editor (assumes default installation folder) - can be overridden in .conf
 `Ctrl-A`                | show [A]bout Box.
 Checks for updates if _autoUpdates=yes_ is in .conf `Ctrl-E`                | toggle the media timeline [E]diting tools for lossless editing